Rising-Stars-by-Sunshine/SDL-workflow-tutorial/README.md

 ## Footnote

 1. <a name="footnote1"></a> Spatial Clustering: Refers to the phenomenon where similar types of criminal behavior are concentrated in specific geographic areas.
 This often indicates that certain locations, due to their environmental or socio-economic characteristics, are more prone to specific types of crime.
+2. <a name="footnote2"></a> Socio-economic Characteristics: Includes social and economic factors such as income levels, employment status, and education levels.
+These factors are often correlated with crime rates.
+For example, economically disadvantaged areas may be more susceptible to property crimes.
+3. <a name="footnote3"></a> Environmental Conditions: Refers to the physical environment and infrastructure of a specific location, such as lighting, road layout, and public transportation facilities.
+These conditions can influence the crime rate in an area.
+For instance, poorly lit areas may be more prone to criminal activity.
+4. <a name="footnote4"></a> Human Activities: Encompasses various activities that people engage in at specific locations, such as shopping, entertainment, or attending school.
+These activities can impact the types and frequency of crimes that occur in an area.
+5. <a name="footnote5"></a> Location Descriptions: Refers to the characteristics or features of a specific location, which may include its function (e.g., stores, schools, residential areas) or attributes (e.g., remote, easily accessible).
+Different location descriptions may be associated with different types of crime.
+6. <a name="footnote6"></a> Geospatial Data: Contains information about geographical locations, used to analyze the spatial distribution and correlation of criminal behavior.
+This type of data typically includes coordinates, addresses, and area names.